 Resilience determines how quickly your NFT sneakers degrade.
 If you’re not using GST to repair your sneakers from time to time, they’ll lose their earning power and eventually become defunct.
 While users are incentivized to move and earn, the more they do, the faster their shoes wear out.
 This is one of the fun ways the game makes you strategize your approach to it.

-At the time of writing, 1 GST is worth about $0.93, significantly down from a late-April high of $8.51.
-A basic set of NFT sneaker walkers in StepN earn 5 GST for every 1 Energy, so at the most basic level, you’d be earning $4.65 for every walk or run that you do.
+As of October 2022, 1 GST is worth about $0.02 USD, significantly down from a late-April high of $8.51.
+A basic set of NFT sneaker walkers in StepN earn 5 GST for every one Energy, so you’d be earning $0.10 for every walk or run at the most basic level.

-Comfort is the last of the four characteristics, and here is where StepN introduces its governance token, GMT, into the mix.
-Only sneakers that reach Level 30 and have a minimum of 3 Energy are able to earn GMT.
-At that Level, you’ll choose to either continue earning GST or switch to GMT.
+Comfort is the last of the four characteristics, and here is where StepN introduces its governance token, GMT (Green Metaverse Token), into the mix.
+Only sneakers that reach Level 30 and have a minimum of three Energy are able to earn GMT.
+At that Level, you’ll either continue earning GST or switch to GMT.
 GMT can be spent on a number of things, including renaming your sneakers, leveling them up, and redistributing attribute points.

 How to get started with StepN

 After downloading the StepN app, you’ll need a pair of NFT sneakers to start earning, which you can purchase in the in-app marketplace.
-You can also buy them on Binance.
-It’s possible to find StepN sneakers on marketplaces like OpenSea and Magic Eden, but users who have done this have reported problems like shoes not appearing in the app post-purchase, so it’s best to use the StepN’s marketplace to avoid these issues.
+You can also buy them on Binance — in fact, in 2022, ASICS paired with StepN to produce a limited edition NFT sneaker set for sale on the platform.
+It’s possible to find StepN sneakers on marketplaces like OpenSea and Magic Eden as well, but users who have done this have reported problems like shoes not appearing in the app post-purchase, so it’s best to use StepN’s marketplace to avoid these issues.

 As StepN is based on the Solana blockchain, you’ll need some SOL to do that.
-The cheapest sneaker will cost you somewhere around 11-12 SOL (roughly $500).
-That will definitely price some people out of using the app.
-To counter this, StepN has announced that it will introduce a leasing feature in which users can rent other users’ sneakers and share the earned crypto.
-Until they do so, you’ll have to part ways with some SOL.
+The cheapest sneaker will cost you around 1.5 SOL as of October 2022 (roughly $50 USD).
+When prices were higher, and could potentially price people out of the app, StepN announced an upcoming leasing feature where users can rent other users’ sneakers and share the earned crypto.

-The other barrier to entry is the activation code, which you’ll have to get from a current StepN user.
+Another potential barrier to entry is getting an activation code, which you’ll have to receive from a current StepN user.
 These can be difficult to come by, occasionally popping up in the StepN Discord, but it’s recommended that you do this by the books and get a code from a current user.

 After you’ve landed an activation code, you’ll set up your wallet in-app and transfer some SOL into it.
 You do have the option to import an existing wallet, but if security is a concern to you, it’s best to go with the in-app option.
 You’ll then transfer your SOL from your wallet to your spending account, which you’ll use to spend GST for game activities.